By Tom Lehmann (a.k.a. "The Dough Doctor")

 How to Prepare:

-Standard Dough Making Procedure: Put water into the mixing bowl, add the salt and sugar, then add the flour and the yeast.
+Standard Dough Making Procedure: Put water into the mixing bowl, add the salt and sugar (sugar is optional and helps with browning in lower-temperature home ovens, use equal amounts of salt and sugar if desired), then add the flour and the yeast.
 Mix at low speed for about 2 minutes, then mix at medium speed until all of the flour has been picked up into the dough.
 Now add the oil and mix in for 2 minutes at low speed, then mix the dough at medium speed until it develops a smooth, satiny appearance (generally about 8 to 10 minutes using a planetary mixer).

 The dough temperature should be between 80 and 85F.
 Immediately divide the dough into desired weight pieces and round into balls.
 Wipe the dough balls with salad oil, and place into plastic dough boxes.
 Make sure that the dough balls are spaced about 2 inches apart.
 Cross stack the uncovered dough boxes in the cooler for 2 hours as this will allow the dough balls to cool down thoroughly, and uniformly.
 The dough boxes can then be nested, with the top box being covered.
 This will prevent excessive drying of the dough balls.